Methane Testing Report and Soil Gas Survey

 Peat Methane Gas Testing

 Peat is a natural substance that forms when decaying vegetation does not have enough oxygen.
-And geological studies about plant fossils indicate peat is primarily formed within freshwater swamps.
-And the formation process also involves an abundance of petrogenic methane soil gas hazards to shallow soil.
+Geological studies about plant fossils indicate peat is primarily formed within freshwater swamps.
+The formation process also involves an abundance of petrogenic methane soil gas hazards to shallow soil.
 To illustrate, after the burial and chemical transformation processes, peat becomes lignite.
 And with more applications of time, pressure, and temperature increases, lignite becomes bituminous.
 As more of these depositional processes occur, the end result becomes anthracite coal.

 Coalbed Methane Gas